-If you wish to submit a complaint about any aspect of Commercial Vehicle Contracts Limited, please write to us at the following address: Commercial Vehicle Contracts Limited, Knightsbridge Court, Middlesex Road, Bexhill On Sea, East Sussex, TN40 1LE
+If you wish to submit a complaint about any aspect of Commercial Vehicle Contracts Limited, please write to us at the following address: Commercial Vehicle Contracts Limited, The Landmark, 68 Sackville Road, Bexhill-on-Sea, TN39 3JD

 Any complaint verbal or written will be referred to our complaints manager at the earliest opportunity or to a member of the senior management if the complaints manager is unavailable.
 We will also

 - Give details in our acknowledgement letter of the Financial Ombudsman Service